giorgospan/Radix-Hash-Join/README.md

 ## About

-The continuous advance of technology used in the hardware domain has lead to the mass production of multi-core CPUs as well as to the decrease of RAM cost in terms of $/GB.
-In this project we demonstrate an efficient implementation of join operation in relational databases leveraging CPU parallelism and the large amount of available RAM in servers nowadays.
+The continuous advancement of technology used in the hardware domain has lead to the mass production of multi-core CPUs as well as to the decrease of RAM cost in terms of $/GB.
+In this project we demonstrate an efficient implementation of join operation in relational databases exploiting CPU parallelism and the large amount of available RAM in modern servers.

-Our project, written in C language, was constructed in three parts which were joined together in a single one in such a way, so that it complies with the instructions we were given.
+Our project, written in C language, was constructed in three parts which were then merged into a single one in a way, that complies with the instructions we were given.
 It features a hash-based radix partition join inspired by the join algorithms introduced in this [paper](https://15721.courses.cs.cmu.edu/spring2016/papers/balkesen-icde2013.pdf).

-Additionally, it is worth mentioning that the whole project is based on the [SIGMOD Programming Contest 2018](http://sigmod18contest.db.in.tum.de/task.shtml).
+Additionally, it is worth mentioning that the idea of this project originated from the [SIGMOD Programming Contest 2018](http://sigmod18contest.db.in.tum.de/task.shtml).
 Thus, we follow the task specifications of the contest and we also utilize the testing workloads provided to the contestants.

 ## Implementation